Why HubSpot is the Best Platform for B2B Inbound Marketing

 With Hubspot’s workflow features, you can map out how blogs, emails, landing pages and forms all work together in nurturing a prospect through the buyer’s journey.
 Essentially, you can plan out the intended journey for a prospect, while nurturing them with relevant content until they're ready to become a lead.
 This helps ensure that they are presented with the right content at the right time, based on their stage in the buyer’s journey and previous engagement with your business.

-This blog was originally published in 2015 and has been updated in 2018 for correctness and quality.
+NOTE: This blog was originally published in 2015 and has been updated in 2021.